Skip to content

 • unavailable: API missing.
 Render nothing or a fallback.

-Pass cache, createOptions, expectedInputs, etc. as stable references.
+Pass cache, expectedInputs, etc. as stable references.
 The hook keeps the latest options in a ref so the ask callback stays stable across renders without restarting on every render.

-response updates on every chunk during streaming.
-A naive <p>{response}</p> already produces a typewriter effect because React re-renders on each state change.
+output updates on every chunk during streaming.
+A naive <p>{output}</p> already produces a typewriter effect because React re-renders on each state change.
 If chunks arrive faster than you want to repaint, debounce on the consumer side.

 usePrompt is single-shot per ask().
-For multi-turn conversation where each chat needs independent context and streams should run concurrently, use useSession — it returns a per-component, never-shared LanguageModel session with history, send, abort, and clear.
+For multi-turn conversation where each chat needs independent context, use useSession — it returns a per-component, never-shared LanguageModel session with send, sendStreaming, abort, clone, destroy, contextWindow, contextUsage, and onContextOverflow.
+Keep message history and clearing behavior in your own component state.

 import type { UsePromptOptions, UsePromptReturn, PromptStatus } from "@web-ai-sdk/prompt/react";